Bellamkonda Ramaraya Kavindrulu: Refuting Visishtadvaita

 Ever since he turned into a complete Smartaby adopting Advaita of Adi Shankara.
 He did not stop there.
-In his commentaries on Advaita, especially in his work Sankaraasankara Bhasya Vimarsaha, he has proved wrong ten most important interpretations of Ramanuja's Sri Bhashyam.
+In his commentaries on Advaita, especially in his work Sankaraasankara Bhasya Vimarsaha, he has tried to prove ten most important interpretations of Ramanuja's Sri Bhashyam as false.

-Similar efforts of blasting Visishtadvaita continued in his later works such as Siddhanta Sindhuhu. and Vendanta Sangrahaha.
+Similar efforts of condemning Visishtadvaita continued in his later works such as Siddhanta Sindhuhu. and Vendanta Sangrahaha.

 Uniqueness of Ramaraya Kavi's Literature

 According to Professor R.Balasubramanian and Revathy, Ramaraya Kavi's Vedanta-Sangraha is one of the fundamental and important texts on Advaita philosophy.
 It describes the basic theories and concepts of Vedanta.
 The interpretation and explanation of the text give us an insight into concepts like -Tat-tvam-Asi- of Advaita.
 It is also significant to note that Ramaraya Kavi has explained in detail the different technical terminologies of Vedanta used by the philosophers of that period, while establishing his own doctrines.
 They further added that Ramaraya Kavi belongs to the group of illustrious commentators on the basic texts and commentaries on Advaita Vedanta.